-Relax at either end of the bath without worrying about sitting on the plug or resting against the taps with a twin-ended bath.
-Normally a little wider than a standard bath, this type of straight bath features the plug and taps positioned in the centre – handy if you fancy having more than one bather in the tub!
+Relax at either end of your twin-ended bath without worrying about sitting on the plug or resting against the taps with a twin-ended bath.
+Normally a little wider than a standard bath, this type of straight bath features the plug and taps positioned in the centre.

 All our shower baths are made from acrylic and hold between 170 and 230 litres of water.
 They’re guaranteed for between 10 to 30 years.

-Another great choice if you’re short on space and want to combine your bath and showering area, corner baths, as the name suggests, slot perfectly into a corner.
+Another great choice if you’re short on space and want to combine your bath and showering area, corner baths, as the name suggests slot perfectly into a corner.
+The corner bathtub is usually wider and shorter than a straight tub, making it easier to set up.
 Also known as triangle-shaped baths, they can cleverly double up as a shower due to the extra width they offer.
 Plus, some models have a built-in seat – perfect if you want to get into the bath to help wash small children or pets.